 The Kid Brother (1927) Director: Ted Wilde (though there were several directors)

-In the 1970s Lloyd eventually had his own show, featuring clips from his silent films.
+Lewis Milestone originally directed this film, but he abandoned the project due to an internal dispute.
+Then Ted Wilde took it over, as Lloyd’s friend, but he ultimately quit as a result of pneumonia and died in 1929, and so Lloyd ultimately finished directing the project himself.
+After watching this film, I learned that in the 1970s Lloyd eventually had his own show, featuring clips from his silent films.
 In his heyday he made more than 300 films.
-He retired after completing six talkies and proceeded to preserve the original negatives for his films, though many were lost in a tragic fire in 1943 in his private studio and it nearly destroyed Lloyd.
-He died in 1971 and steadily his films have been re-emerging through the likes of the Criterion Collection, and others.
+He retired after completing six talkies and proceeded to preserve the original negatives for his films, though many were lost in a tragic fire in 1943 at his private studio –the destruction tore Lloyd apart.
+He died in 1971 and since then his films have steadily been re-appraised thanks to the efforts of the Criterion Collection and others.